- Fee assured

 Mr von Widekind’s work is divided between his NHS practice at Northampton General Hospital and private practice at The Three Shires Hospital Northampton.
 His special interest is in ultrasound imaging and minimal invasive surgery, in both specialist areas he has more than 20 years of experience.

-Minimal access surgery means performing surgery without an open incision.
+Minimal access surgery means performing surgery through small incisions 5 - 10mm.
 As a specialist for performing advanced laparoscopic surgery Mr von Widekind avoids conventional open surgery in nearly all situations.
 For the patient this translates as lower risk of infection, much faster recovery, less scaring and far fewer complications.

-He was appointed Clinical Director of the Department for Obstetrics & Gynaecology at Northampton General Hospital in 2009.
+He was appointed Clinical Director of the Department for Obstetrics & Gynaecology at Northampton General Hospital in 2009-14.
+He was promoted Divisional Director for Women's, Paediatrics and Oncology 2015 -17.

 He has been at Northampton General Hospital since 2001 after having worked previously in Teaching Hospitals in Cologne and Berlin.
 He is a member of the British Society for Gynaecological Endoscopy (BSGE) and lead clinician for endometriosis at Northampton General Hospital.
 Member of the Royal College of Obstetricians & Gynaecologists and the Oxford Medico-Legal Society.
 He teaches Junior doctors and medical students from Oxford and Leicester University.